WebCuratorTool/webcurator-tool-legacy-repository-splitter-updater/README.md

 git push orgin HEAD
 ```

-### Create merge branch and merge into master branch
+### Create patch-merge branch and merge into master branch

-After the branch that contains the patches from the source repository has been created and patched, this branch will
+After the branch that contains the patches from the source repository (the new *split-target-patch-point* branch) has
-need to be merged into the master (or development) branch.
-We'll call this branch the *working branch*.
-The working
+been created and patched, this branch will need to be merged into the *master* (or development) branch.
+Even though the
+branch may not be the master branch, for ease of documentation we'll refer to it as the *master* branch.
+We'll call the
+branch that gets merged into the master branch the *patch-merge-branch*.
+It is *not* the *split-target-patch-point*
-branch is where the files that came from the source repository are moved and manipulated.
-For example, you may need to
+branch.
+The *patch-merge* branch is where the files that came from the source repository are moved and manipulated to
-change the directory structure or alter files to fit the new project's direction and development plan.
+match the structure of the *master* branch.
+For example, you may need to change the directory structure or alter files
+to fit the new project's direction and development plan.
+Eventually the *patch-merge branch* gets merged into the
+*master* branch and the *patch-merge branch* gets deleted.

+Because the *patch-merge* branch is based on the *master* branch, when the most recent *split-target-patch-point* branch
-Every time an updated branch is merged into this working branch, git will perform the same manipulations on the files
+is merged into it, git will perform the same manipulations on the files that are being merged in.
+For example, a file is
-that are being merged in.
-For example, a file is moved to a new development structure and updated to reflect an
+moved to a new development structure and updated to reflect an underlying development need.
+That file movement is done
-underlying development need.
-Subsequent merges of patched branches from the source repository into the working branch
+in commits in the *master* branch.
+Subsequent merges of a new *patch-merge* branch into the *master* branch will have
-will have those changes applied to that file in its new location.
+those changes applied to that file in its new location.

 The only changes that will not occur are new files.
 New files from the source repository will need to be moved to
 their new locations just like the other files that were moved there (most likely by using `git mv`).
+This means that
+the *patch-merge* branch needs to be checked to make sure its structure is correct before it gets merged into the
+*master* branch.

-We want to keep the *initial-patch-base-branch* or *patch-point-branch* in the target repository, as these are the
+We want to keep the *split-target-patch-point* branch in the split-target repository, as these are the difference points
-difference points for subsequent updates.
-We first checkout the working branch, do a fetch and pull to ensure that it
+for subsequent updates.
+In other words, don't delete te *split-target-patch-point* branch!
+We first checkout the
-is up to date.
-We then create a merge branch based on the *working branch*:
+*master* branch, do a fetch and pull to ensure that it is up to date.
+We then create a merge branch based on the
+*master* branch*:
 ```
-git checkout <working-branch>
+git checkout master
 git fetch
 git pull
-git checkout --no-track -b "patch-branch-<name>-merge-into-working-branch" origin/<working-branch>
+git checkout --no-track -b "patch-branch-<name>-merge-into-master-branch" origin/master
 git push origin HEAD
 ```

 We then merge the patch branch into the merge branch that we have just created.
 The option `--no-edit` is to
 automatically keep the generated commit message:
 ```
-git merge origin/<patch-branch-name> --no-edit
+git merge origin/<most-recent-split-target-patch-point-branch-name> --no-edit
 ```

 There may be merge conflicts.
 Resolve those conflicts.
 Move any necessary files to the correct location.
 Once the
-conflicts have been resolved and committed, push up the merge branch and create a pull request to merge it into the
+conflicts have been resolved and committed, push up the merge branch:
-*working branch*.
-The merge of the pull request should include the deletion of the merge branch.
 ```
 git push origin HEAD
 ```

+Then create a pull request to merge it into the *master* branch.
+The merge of the pull request should include the
+deletion of the merge branch.

 When using github to merge the pull request you may consider using either *Merge pull request* or *Rebase and merge* as
 described by https://help.github.com/articles/about-pull-request-merges/.
 It depends on what kind of commit history
-you want on the *working branch*.
+you want on the *master* branch.

+If there are no changes between the *patch-merge* branch and the *master* branch (which means that there are no changes
+between the most recent *split-target-patch-point* branch and the next most recent *split-target-patch-point* branch,
+then there's no need to create a pull request (in fact, it can't be done because there is nothing to merge) and the
+*patch-merge* branch can simply be deleted (as it is identical to the *master* branch).

 ### Setting common variables